Mschlei-48/Suicide-Detection/README.md

 # Project Overview

 1. **Data Exploration**
 The data was first explored and the results of the exploration are written in the ProjectTextClassifier file.
-This project uses texts from a csv file and from images.
+This project uses texts from a csv file and from images, therefore I used both structured data and unstructured data.

 2. **App and model**
 This app classifies text as suicidal and non-suicidal using the Random Forest machine learning model.
 It also gives the percentage probability for the classified text so that a person can determine how sure the model is about the classification it gave and decide whether to take actions.The RealSources file is used for the cleaning and pre-processing  of the data given by the user for the app.